 039-00/01 Acceptance of tender from Major Motors for the supply of one Isuzu NPR300.
 Note: The new supply differs from the tender specification in that the cabin does not have powered tilt.
 040-00/01 Acceptance of lowest tender from Skipper Trucks for the supply of one Mitsubishi FE647 EV and the trade of Mitsubishi Canter.
 044-00/01 Acceptance of lowest tender from WA Hino Sales and Service for the supply of two Dutro 4 trucks and the trade of Mitsubishi Canters.
-Note: The new supply differs from the tender specification in that the engine size is 4.9 litre.
+Note: The new supply differs from the tender specificcation in that the engine size is 4.9 litre.

-MOVED Cr Baker, SECONDED Cr Kenworthy that Council NOTES the Register documenting the delegated authority exercised by the Chief Executive Officer, for the month March 2001 forming Attachment 1 to Report C1134-05/01.
+That the Council NOTES the Register documenting the delegated authority exercised by the Chief Executive Officer, for the month March 2001 forming Attachment 1 to this Report.